null Skip to main content

 Chlorine content in the tea

-Japanese tea is a delicate drink, so you will actually taste the chlorine content in the tea.
+Japanese tea is a delicate drink so that you will taste the chlorine content in the tea.

 Even for Japanese tea that requires a lower water temperature than 80, you'd still want to boil it first before cooling the water to bring down the temperature.

-Singapore’s tap water also contains chlorine – between 2 to 3 mg per liter.
-Make sure you boil the water before use.
-If not, the chlorine will be recognizable in the tea – not a pleasurable thing to have.
+Singapore's tap water also contains 2 to 3 mg per liter of Chlorine.
+Make sure you boil the water before you use it to infuse the tea.
+If not, the effect of chlorine will be recognizable in the tea – not a pleasurable thing to have.

 Can Mineral Water be Used for Japanese Green Tea Brewing?

-Many mineral waters sold are hard water which contains high levels of magnesium and calcium.
-This may not be ideal for brewing Japanese Green Tea either.
-Hard water will make the tea taste light and reduce the aroma as well.
-Make sure to check and buy soft water.
+Many mineral waters sold are hard water, which contains high levels of magnesium and calcium.
+Although this is expensive water, it is counter-intuitive because it may not be ideal for brewing Japanese Green Tea.

-What is a good way to reduce the temperature of water after boiling it?
+What is a quick and easy way to reduce the water temperature after boiling it?

 A: There are several ways to do this.
-By moving the water into a different bowl, it will reduce the temperature by 5 degrees Celsius or so.
-By leaving it out for 1-2 minutes, it will do the same.
+Moving the water into a different bowl will reduce the temperature by 5 degrees Celsius or so.
+It will do the same by leaving it out for 1-2 minutes.
 You can combine these methods to achieve your desired temperature.
-You can read more details in this article about water temperature.
+You can read more details about water temperature in this article.

-I live in Singapore and I have no way of changing the slightly basic water to a slightly acidic water.
-Will I not be able to make good Japanese Tea?
+I live in Singapore and have no way of changing the slightly basic water to slightly acidic.
+Will I need help making good Japanese tea?

 A: Don't worry about it.
 Slightly basic water won't make the tea taste bad at all.
 You'll still be able to enjoy a nice cup of Japanese tea with tap water in Singapore.
 Just make sure you boil it at 100 degrees first!